 Reporting an unsafe product

-• the risks of the unsafe product
+• as an importer: inform the producer of the product

 After the notification

-After your report the NVWA will assess:
+After you report an unsafe product the supervising authority will assess:

-• if you complied with the rules
+• if you complied with the rules, and

 European notification